imagej/imagej.github.io/pages/Lasso_and_Blow_Tool.md

 \[this is under construction\]

-This selection tool is run from .
+This selection tool is run from {% include bc content="Plugins |
+Segmentation | Lasso" %}.
 Running the plugin adds a new button to the toolbar.

 There are 2 modes of operation: **lasso** and **blow** which can be selected by double clicking on the lasso button.